Kai-Deux/alx-system_engineering-devops/README.md

 We consist of Basics, Permissions in Shell commands and theres more to come.
-Thanks to ALXAfrica for providing a statge for under developed software engineers
+Thanks to ALX-Africa for providing a stage for under developed software engineers